PDPA Regulations For Businesses In Singapore

 9: Openness

 Organizations must provide public information about the practices and processes they use to ensure compliance with PDPA.
-If you’re familiar with GDPR when it comes to data security rights, you’ll no doubt find any parallels between the two regulations.
-This, of course, provides room for streamlining regulatory initiatives that can lead to long-term cost reductions and greater productivity.
+If you’re familiar with GDPR regarding data security rights, you’ll no doubt find any parallels between the two regulations.
+This provides room for streamlining regulatory initiatives that can lead to long-term cost reductions and greater productivity.

-Consultancy in data protection will help you find crucial areas for such a simplistic analysis.
+Data protection consultation will help you find crucial areas for a simplistic analysis.

 Find out how you can grow your business while ensuring that you meet your PDPA obligations; visit https://thegenia.com.